SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

-There is one case when you don't want to use `const enum` and that is when you enumarate over enum values or dynamically assign the enum value.
-Eg. mapping property from backend response to enum value.
-Augmenting normal `enum` is a bit different, because you also need to provide value for the underlying object (not only the type).
-This is not needed in case of `const enum` as the values during Typescript compilation are inlined.
+The only times when you do not want to use `const enum` are when you are enumerating over enum values, or when you are dynamically assigning the enum value, such as when you map a property from a back end response to an enum value.
+In these cases, you augment `enum` instead of `const enum`.

+When you augment `const enum`, the values are inlined during the TypeScript compilation, but when you augment `enum`, you need to explicitly provide a value for the underlying object, as well as the type.
+The following is an example:

 ```ts
 declare module '@spartacus/core' {